 What Is Multi-Echelon Inventory Optimization?

-Multi-echelon inventory optimization offers a solution to help companies optimize inventory levels throughout their distribution networks.
+Multi-echelon inventory optimization helps companies optimize inventory levels throughout their distribution networks.
 This type of supply chain planning successfully combines inventory optimization (how much stock to keep at each distribution level) with multi-echelon planning (deciding where to keep inventory at each distribution level).
 In multi-echelon inventory optimization, companies can strategically manage their inventory across all echelons of their supply chain.
 It treats inventory optimization from a comprehensive or globalized perspective, helping successfully optimize inventory throughout the supply chain.
-This helps mitigate such issues as being able to optimize levels of stock at your upstream distribution points, while failing to meet the needs of downstream locations or vice versa.
-Enterprises that have been integrating this method of supply chain planning into their inventory optimization have enjoyed many benefits as a result.
+Multi-echelon inventory planning mitigates such issues by helping to optimize levels of stock at your upstream distribution points, while failing to meet the needs of downstream locations or vice versa.
+Enterprises that have integrated this method of supply chain planning into their inventory optimization have enjoyed many benefits as a result.

-So, What Are the Benefits of Multi-Echelon Inventory Optimization?
+What are the Benefits of Multi-Echelon Inventory Optimization?